uncms-dev/tiny-uncms-project/README.md

 a tiny UnCMS project 🐭
 =======================

-This is a tiny CMS project which documents some core functions of [onespacemedia-cms](https://github.com/lewiscollard/uncms) and demonstrating how to make friends with UnCMS's helper models and admin classes.
-This is probably the most absurdly highly-commented code you will ever read; it's intended as a crash-course in building sites with UnCMS.
+This is a tiny project which documents some core functions of [UnCMS](https://github.com/lewiscollard/uncms) and demonstrating how to make friends with UnCMS's helper models and admin classes.
+This is probably the most absurdly highly-commented code you will ever read;
+it's intended as a crash-course in building sites with UnCMS.

 This is a companion repository for UnCMS's documentation.